In Your Shoes

 In Spring 2020, the Government Department and the Theater and Performance Studies program co-sponsored GOVX424/TPST415: Dialogue, Difference & Performance: Performing One Another (Mondays 2:00pm – 4:45pm plus Lab).

-This course brings together six students each from Georgetown and Patrick Henry College, a conservative Christian college in Viginia, to use performative techniques of deep listening, interpersonal dialogue, devised performance, and call-and-response to engage the perspectives of individuals across real and perceived ideological divides.
+This course brings together six students each from Georgetown and Patrick Henry College, a conservative Christian college in Virginia, to use performative techniques of deep listening, interpersonal dialogue, devised performance, and call-and-response to engage the perspectives of individuals across real and perceived ideological divides.
 This five-credit course offers students a space in which to develop a deeper understanding of their own beliefs and how these beliefs have been cultivated, as well as to explore the shared hopes, dreams and fears that cut across America’s increasingly polarized society.
-It builds off of a successful pilot project last year and will again culminate in public presentations on both campuses.
+It builds off of a successful pilot project in 2018-2019 and will again culminate in public presentations on both campuses.
 Please note the course is open by application and interview only.